 - Requirement that MRT recommendations are adhered to.
 This is essentially the exact same rule as Contract Co. would have been subject to.
-Should that not be possible under applicable corporate law, that binding arbitration be used to ensure that advice is duly considered.
-ICANN already accepts binding arbitration in its contracts. - In extreme cases, the MRT could require mandatory divestiture of IANA, with the same ultimate effect of Contract Co. moving IANA to a new contractor. - In addition to the MRT, and IANA Support Organization could be established. - Changes with respect to IANA would be subject to advance notice, public comment and MRT approval, and would require significant Board thresholds. - ACs and SOs could be allowed to recall their Board members
+Should that not be possible under applicable corporate law, binding arbitration could be used to ensure that advice is duly considered.
+ICANN already accepts the concept of binding arbitration in its contracts. - In extreme cases, the MRT could require mandatory divestiture of IANA, with the same ultimate effect of Contract Co. moving IANA to a new contractor.
+The MRT would specify the details of such divestiture, and the attributes of the prospective recipient of the IANA functions.
+If necessary, the MRT could even require the creation of a Contract Co.-like entity, but this would only need to be done if it was clear that ICANN was no longer a suitable vehicle for IANA. - In addition to the MRT, and IANA Support Organization could be established.
+Conceivably, with suitable powers, the IANA Supporting Organization (ISO?) could be one and the same organization.
+But that would presume that an entity within ICANN could be given the necessary authority. - Changes with respect to IANA would be subject to advance notice, public comment and MRT approval, and would require significant Board voting thresholds (percentage of those voting for a change and/or absolute number of votes required. - ACs and SOs could be allowed to recall their Board members.
+Such action could temporarily reduce the size of the Board (until replacement members are appointed) to freeze any Board action on critical IANA issues.

-The net impact would be that ICANN would be subject to constrints with respect to IANA similar to those of Contract Co, without the complexity and cost of building, supporting and defending the new infrastructure.
+The net impact would be that ICANN would be subject to constraints with respect to IANA similar to those of Contract Co, without the complexity and cost of building, supporting and defending the new infrastructure.